prabhatsharma/prabhatsharma.in/content/blog/how-to-connect-to-kubernetes-cluster-resources-using-openvpn-for-local-development.md

           prabhat@ireland14.eu-west-1.eksctl.io                 ireland14.eu-west-1.eksctl.io                         prabhat@ireland14.eu-west-1.eksctl.io
 {{< / highlight >}}

-This will deploy openvpn and will give you the steps that you need to follow to create an OpenVPN configuration file.

 Finally let's install openvpn
 {{< highlight shell>}}
 helm install openvpn stable/openvpn --version 4.2.0
 {{< / highlight >}}